-- A: Under s279(1)(b) of the Resource Management Act 1991, the Environment Court, by consent, orders that: - (1) the appeal is allowed, and Queenstown Lakes District Council is directed to amend the provisions of Chapters 25 (Earthworks) and 27 (Subdivision and Development) of the Proposed Queenstown Lakes District Plan, as set out in Appendix A attached to and forming part of this order; - (2) appeal point ENV-2019-CHC-062-007 is dismissed. - B: Under s285 of the Resource Management Act 1991, there is no order as to costs.
+- A: Under s279(1)(b) of the Resource Management Act 1991, the Environment Court, by consent, orders that: - the appeal is allowed to the extent that the Queenstown Lakes District Council is directed to amend the provisions of Chapter 25 of the proposed Queenstown Lakes District Plan as set out in Appendix 1, attached to and forming part of this order;

+- (2) the appeal is otherwise dismissed. - B: Under s285 of the Resource Management Act 1991, there is no order as to costs.